International Program in English

 Software and Systems Engineering: Digital Systems, Computer Architecture, Operating Systems, Database Systems and Mini-Project, Fundamentals of Programming Languages, Software Engineering and Design and Mini-Project

-Classes meet 4-5 days a week (depending on the semester) from 2:30pm to 6pm during the fall, spring, and summer semesters.
+Classes meet 4 days a week (Sunday, Monday, Wednesday and Thursday) in the afternoons during the fall, spring, and summer semesters.

 Opening of the program is contingent on the number of registered students.
 The program is subject to changes, at the discretion of the Jerusalem College of Technology.